The short answer is yes; you can reuse mouse traps.

 With different types of mouse traps, it can be confusing how to take proper care of the trap.

-Here is our guide for re-using a mouse trap
+Here is our guide for reusing a mouse trap

 Cleaning the Mouse Trap

 The critical thing about reusable mouse traps is their maintenance.
 The way you maintain it would determine how long you can reuse it.
-While some are proven to be effective after reuse, it does not apply to all types of traps.
+While some are proven effective after reuse, it does not apply to all types of traps.

 If you don’t know how to clean the mouse trap, here is a straightforward way of cleaning a reusable mouse trap.

-Prepare every required material ahead.
+Prepare every required material ahead of time.

 Before you consider picking up a used mouse trap, it is essential to wear a protective glove or gear.
 This will protect you from bacteria and other pathogens transmitted via mice.